Halliwell F.C.: History

 The club was an early member of the Lancashire Football Association and took part in the first Lancashire Senior Cup in 1879.
+Drawn to visit the strong Accrington side in the first round, Halliwell took a surprise lead, but went down 4–1; Halliwell was blamed for playing "very roughly", and injuring four of the home side, although only one player (Yates) had to leave the field, and even that was after slipping.

-The club first took part in the FA Cup in 1882-83, winning 3-2 at Great Lever in the first round in front of over 4,000 spectators, in something of a shock result, as the Leverites had brought in Alf Jones and Evans from Walsall Swifts to boost their squad.
+The club first took part in the FA Cup in 1882–83, winning 3–2 at Great Lever in the first round in front of over 4,000 spectators, in something of a shock result, as the Leverites had brought in Alf Jones and Evans from Walsall Swifts to boost their squad.
+In the second round, Halliwell lost 3–1 at Eagley.

 Professionalism

-For the 1883-84 season, the club sought players "from all over Lancashire", and had invested nearly £300 into making the ground "one of the best in Lancashire".
-These suggest that the club had turned professional, along with many other clubs from the county, backed by the local cotton mills.
+For the 1883–84 season, the club sought players "from all over Lancashire", and had invested nearly £300 into making the ground "one of the best in Lancashire".
+These suggest that the club had turned professional, along with many other clubs from the county, backed by the local factories; Halliwell had patronage from a blue manufacturer, W. Edge & Sons.
 This caused problems for the club in competitions, because it was effectively barred from fielding its best players, as professionals were banned from them until 1885 and after then residency requirements sometimes stopped them from taking part.
+The club did enjoy its longest run in the Lancashire Senior Cup in 1882–83, winning through three rounds to the final 12 clubs, but it had the misfortune at that stage to be drawn to visit Blackburn Rovers, at that time the strongest side in England, and lost 4–0.